 Capsule Hotels

 You’ve probably heard of capsule hotels, those ultra-cheap and efficient accommodations designed for salarymen who’ve gotten drunk and missed the last train home.
 They usually consist of narrow coffin-like capsules and a common bathing area.
 Most are only for men, but there are a few that also accept women (and have women’s only floors).
-We list some of them in our Ueno, Tsukiji, Shinjuku, Shibuya, and Shimbashi sections.
+For our picks, check out the Best Capsule Hotels In Tokyo page.

 You can check current Tokyo hotel availability during March, April and November on Booking.com and Agoda.com